 Neelofar and Manzoor had been in Kashmir during the Summer of 2010.
 Tears began to well up in Neelofar’s eyes as she spoke in detail about the four and a half months of curfew.
 They had much to say.
 They worried for their kids schooling.
 There were food shortages.
 They said the idea of azadi only got stronger as the months passed.
 Neelofar said the noise was continuous.
 And Manzoor was shocked at how long it took the media to actually note what was really taking place.
 But it was not the curfew they returned to, nor the dead, but the thousands of injured people, who still carried their injuries with them today.

 “I’ve never experienced anything like it before.
 And I grew up in the nineties,” Manzoor said.
 Those four and a half months of curfew had clearly shaken them both.
 It had etched itself into their beautiful eyes.
 It politicised them in unavoidable ways.

 “I’ve got hope.
 But I worry.”
 Manzoor continued, “My father has been watching Kashmir since 1947.
 Days become years and years become decades.
 He doesn’t have hope any more.
 I don’t want to become like that.”

-Neelofar and Manzoor could have left during those Summer months and returned to Australia, but they did not.
-The idea of leaving loved ones was more difficult to face than the occupation itself.
-Manzoor’s father believed that if you ran from war you became a target.
-In order to survive one had to wait it out.
-When Neelofar first came to Kashmir from Australia she said she had wanted to leave.
-During the Kargil War she wanted to run.
-But now she had learnt to wait.
+Neelofar and Manzoor could have left Kashmir during those summer months and returned to Australia, but they did not.
+They said the idea of leaving family behind was more difficult to face than the occupation itself.
+“My father always says that if you run from war you become a target.
+If you want to survive you have to wait it out.
+And that is what we did in 2010,” said Manzoor.